-Bridge’s name mostly arises now thanks to the tribute composed by his top pupil in 1937.
+Bridge’s name mostly arises now thanks to the tribute composed by his pupil in 1937.
 Britten accepted the commission on very short notice from the Boyd Neel Orchestra, which desperately needed a new English piece to play at the prestigious Salzburg Festival.
 The orchestra had already performed Britten’s Simple Symphony for strings, making the young composer a natural choice.
-Britten obliged by writing Variations on a Theme of Frank Bridge within a month.
+Britten obliged by writing the Variations on a Theme of Frank Bridge in less than a month.

 The source material, taken from Bridge’s Three Idylls for string quartet from 1906, is just the slightest wisp of a melody, which Britten expanded into a set of free variations.
-Coming out of the dramatic Introduction, a chord sustained under a series of plucks reveals itself as the start of the Theme.
-Each brief variation highlights a particular aspect of Bridge’s personality, as outlined by Britten: the Adagio corresponds to “his depth,” the March “his energy,” and the Romance “his charm.”
-The next three movements drift toward parody, with a Rossini-inspired Aria Italiana (“his humor”), a neo-Baroque Bourrée classique with prominent violin solos (“his tradition”), and an irreverent Viennese Waltz (“his enthusiasm”).
+Coming out of the dramatic introduction, a chord sustained under a series of plucks reveals itself as the start of the theme.
+Each brief variation highlights a particular aspect of Bridge’s personality, as outlined by Britten.
+The Adagio corresponds to “his depth,” the March “his energy,” and the Romance “his charm.”
+The next three movements drift toward parody, with a Rossini-inspired Aria Italiana (“his humor”), a neo-Baroque Bourrée classique with prominent violin solos (“his tradition”), and an irreverent Wiener Walzer (Viennese Waltz, “his enthusiasm”).
 A fiery Perpetual Motion (“his vitality”) clears the air for the haunting Funeral March (“his sympathy”) and the ethereal Chant (“his reverence”).
 The work closes with a Fugue and Finale, a testament to Bridge’s “skill and dedication.”